verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Civilization, after all, is defined by what we forbid, more than what we permit.
 - [ ] The burden of truth is on them.
 - [ ] Whatever he said in a better grammar.
+- [ ] I like things that look like mistakes.